International Olympic Committee: Beijing Olympics

-Venue construction effects on soil
+Effects on soil

-Soil contamination can occur during the process of constructing the Olympic venues.
-In the case of the 2006 Winter Olympic Games in Torino, Italy, negative environmental impacts were observed, including impacts on soil.
-Before the Games, researchers studied four areas which the Games would likely affect: a floodplain, a highway, the motorway connecting the city to Lyon, France, and a landfill.
-They performed an extensive analysis in the types of chemicals found in the soils in these areas both before and after the Games.
-Their findings revealed an increase in the number of metals in the topsoil post-Games, and indicated that soil was capable of negating, or "buffering," the effects of many heavy metals.
-However, their findings also revealed that this was not the case for all metals, and that mercury, lead, and arsenic may have been transferred into the food chain on a massive scale.
+Soil contamination can occur during construction.
+The Sydney Olympic Games of 2000 resulted in improving a highly contaminated area known as Homebush Bay.
+A pre-Games study reported soil metal concentrations high enough to potentially contaminate groundwater.
+A remediation strategy was developed.
+Contaminated soil was consolidated into four containment areas within the site, which left the remaining areas available for recreational use.
+The site contained waste materials that then no longer posed a threat to surrounding aquifers.
+In the 2006 Games in Torino, Italy, soil impacts were observed.
+Before the Games, researchers studied four areas that the Games would likely affect: a floodplain, a highway, the motorway connecting the city to Lyon, France, and a landfill.
+They analysed the chemicals in these areas before and after the Games.
+Their findings revealed an increase in the number of metals in the topsoil post-Games, and indicated that soil was capable of buffering the effects of many but not all heavy metals.
+Mercury, lead, and arsenic may have been transferred into the food chain.

-One of the promises made to Londoners when they won the right to host the 2012 Olympic Games was that the Olympic Park would be a "blueprint for sustainable living."
-However, residents of the allotments of Manor Road were relocated, due to the building of the Olympic stadium, and would later disagree that the Olympics had had any positive effect on their lives.
-Allotments were originally intended to provide low-income residents with a plot of land on which to grow their own food.
-Many of these sites were lost as a result of the Olympic venue construction, most notably the Manor Road site.
-Residents were promised that the allotments would be returned, and they eventually were.
-However, the soil quality would never be the same.
+One promise made to Londoners for the 2012 Olympic Games was that the Olympic Park would be a "blueprint for sustainable living."
+However, garden allotments were temporarily relocated due to the building of the Olympic stadium.
+The allotments were eventually returned.
+However, the soil quality was damaged.
 Further, allotment residents were exposed to radioactive waste for five months prior to moving, during the excavation of the site for the Games.
 Other local residents, construction workers, and onsite archaeologists faced similar exposures and risks.

-In contrast, the Sydney Olympic Games of 2000 provided an opportunity to improve a highly contaminated area known as the Homebush Bay site.
-A study commissioned by the New South Wales Government Olympic Coordination Authority, which was responsible for the Games' site preparation, looked at soil contamination prior to the Games.
-The work assessed soils that had been previously impacted by waste and identified areas that could pose a risk to the environment.
-Soil metal concentrations were found to be high enough to potentially contaminate groundwater.
-After risk areas were identified, a remediation strategy was developed.
-Contaminated soil was consolidated into four containment areas within the site, which left the remaining areas available for recreational use.
-Also, the contained waste materials no longer posed a threat to surrounding aquifers.
-Sydney's winning Olympic bid provided a catalyst to undertake the "greenest" single urban remediation ever attempted in Australia.